nwops/puppet-retrospec/README.md

 retrospec puppet
 + /private/tmp/testabc124/testabc124_schema.yaml
 ```

-## Dependency
-Retrospec relies heavily on the puppet 3.7.x codebase.
-Because of this hard dependency the puppet gem is vendored into the library so there should not be conflicts with your existing puppet gem.

 ## Configuration
  Below is a list of options that you can set in the config file.
 Setting these options will help cut down on passing parameters. (/Users/username/.retrospec/config.yaml)  `retrospec -h`